qbrilliance/qristal-core/docs/md/backends.md

 <br/><br/>
 * `poll_retries`: *integer*, required.
 Maximum number of times to query the device about the completion status of a running circuit.
 If this many unsuccessful queries are made, return a timeout error.
 <br/><br/>
-* `recursive`: *boolean*, required.
-If less than the requested number of shots is returned, resubmit the circuit to the device (potentially multiple times) in order to generate additional shots.
-Not compatible with `resample`.
-<br/><br/>
-* `resample`: *boolean*, required.
-If less than the requested number of shots is returned, bootstrap resample from the received counts in order to make up any shortfall.
-Not compatible with `recursive`.
-<br/><br/>
 * `url`: *string*, required.
 The URL of the hardware device (or its circuit server *qcstack*, if *qcstack* is not running on the hardware device itself).
 <br/><br/>
 * `use_default_contrast_settings`: *boolean*, optional.
 Run with the default measurement contrast settings defined by the hardware device.
 Default: True
   <br/>The following options are required if `use_default_contrast_settings = false`:
   * `init_contrast_threshold`: *floating-point*.
 The contrast threshold to use for initialisation during post-selection.
-Shots are only accepted if qubit initialisation using pulsed ODMR results in a photoluminescence contrast exceeding this value.
-The usable upper bound on this setting is 0.6.
-Hardware default is 0.1.
+Shots are only accepted if qubit initialisation using single-shot readout results in a photoluminescence contrast exceeding this value.
+The highest practically usable setting is about 0.2.
   * `qubit_contrast_thresholds`: *{ integer keys $\rightarrow$ floating-point values }*.
 The contrast threshold to apply on a per-qubit basis during final readout.
-Shots are only accepted if readout using pulsed ODMR results in a photoluminescence contrast exceeding this value.
-The best realistic case is about 0.3.
-Hardware is unusable when this is less than about 0.05.
+Shots are only accepted if single-shot readout produces a  photoluminescence contrast exceeding this value.
+The highest practically usable setting is about 0.2.
 Indexing of this list matches the indices of qubits in circuits.
-Hardware default is 0.1.

 These parameters are set in the `remote_backends.yaml` configuration file, under the top-level heading corresponding to the named QB hardware resource to which they should be applied.
 To use an alternative file, assign its path to the `qristal.session.remote_backend_database_path` attribute.